CHAPTER TWENTY-SIX

 "So does this signal replicate a natural blue-whale call?"

 "Yes," said Tim.
 "That's one of the advantages of communicating in English within the waveform.
 When the whaley boys were doing the direct communication, there was a lot more variation in the call, but our signal is hidden, more or less.
-Except for a few busybodies who may run across it."
+Except for a few busybodies who may run across it.""Like me?"

 "Yes, like you.
 We're a little worried about some of the acoustic people at Woods Hole and Hatfield Marine Center in Oregon.
 People who spend way too much time looking at spectrograms of underwater sound."